The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Introduction

-\item Novel channel-spatial attention-based vision transformer is proposed, in which both the channel (color) and spatial (height, texture, shape) information are considered.
-A Channel Attention Block (CAB) is proposed to replace the self-attention in ViT.
-The CBA operates across the transposed input that makes the attention module attend over channels.
-Meanwhile, a Spatial Interact (SIB) is introduced after CBA to learn corresponding spatial information. \item Local-to-global self-supervised learning (SSL) is proposed to pretrain the model on the unlabeled images generated from the UAV imagery to resolve the data-hungry paradigm in transformer model training. \item A linear computational complexity is achieved using the cross-covariance matrix instead of the original gram matrix operation in the attention block.
-It changes the complexity of the transformer layer from quadratic to linear, which can efficiently process images with large images. \end{enumerate} The rest of this paper is organized as follows: Section 2 presents the related work; Section 3 details the proposed method; In Section 4, the experimental evaluation is described; Section 5 concludes the proposed work and highlights the future work.
+\item A novel spectral-spatial attention-based vision transformer is proposed, in which both the spectral and spatial information are considered.
+A Spectral Attention Block (SAB) is proposed to learn spectral-wise features such as color information.
+Meanwhile, a Spatial Interact (SIB) is introduced after SBA to learn corresponding spatial information.

+\item A Local-to-global self-supervised learning (SSL) method is proposed to pretrain the model on the unlabeled images to resolve the data-hungry paradigm in DL model training and improve the model's generalization performance on independent data.

+\item A linear computational complexity is achieved using the cross-covariance matrix instead of the original gram matrix operation in the attention block.
+It changes the complexity of the transformer layer from quadratic to linear, which makes it possible for the model to handle large size images. \end{enumerate} The rest of this paper is organized as follows: Section 2 presents the related work; Section 3 details the proposed method; In Section 4, the experimental evaluation is described; Section 5 concludes the proposed work and highlights the future work.